Email-Dashboard/Email-Marketing/README.md

 [![Code Climate](https://codeclimate.com/github/mojilala/smart-emailing/badges/gpa.svg)](https://codeclimate.com/github/mojilala/smart-emailing) ![](https://img.shields.io/github/stars/svtek/smart-emailing.svg) ![](https://img.shields.io/github/forks/svtek/smart-emailing.svg) ![](https://img.shields.io/github/tag/svtek/smart-emailing.svg) ![](https://img.shields.io/github/issues/svtek/smart-emailing.svg) ![](https://img.shields.io/github/contributors/svtek/smart-emailing.svg) ![](https://img.shields.io/github/license/svtek/smart-emailing.svg)

 There are two important factors for Email marketing.
-Manage whole process effectively and analysis results easily.
+Manage whole process effectively and analyze results easily.
 If you follow these two factor, your email campaigns will be more successful.
 Because of **flexible time management**, **less energy** and **knowledge of right targets**.
 So, guess which tool focused on these two important factors for the good of community?
 Of course Smart-Emailing did it!
 You can personalize your emails and use CRM for your emails or inbox.
 And you can do all of this with a simple **dockerized rails app**!

 <img src="https://github.com/mesutgulecen/smart-emailing/blob/master/doc/assets/campaigns_ss.png" width="900" height="500">